rolandtoth/Blog/input/dotnet-model-generator-with-mithril/index.md

 ### Drag-and-drop reorder

 I was not sure whether to add this feature, but after I did it turned out that it was a must.
 I used the library [Dragula](https://bevacqua.github.io/dragula/) and after some fiddling around I could tweak it to my needs.
 First the outputs were reacting only when the user dropped a property at the end of the drag.
 Later I changed this to be "real-time", so as you drag a property to a new position, the outputs react immediately.
-Pure magic! :)
+Pure magic.

 ### Export and import